Most people will at some stage take a pain killing prescription drug and addiction affects all subcultures and age groups.

 The Long Term Effects of Prescription Drug Addiction

 Drug interaction is a complication of prescription addiction.
-The doctor or pharmacist needs to be aware of everything the person is taking, so that they prescribe a medication that will not produce side effects when combined with the other prescription medication already in use.
+The doctor or pharmacist needs to be aware of everything the person is taking so that they prescribe a medication that will not produce side effects when combined with the other prescription medication already in use.
 Vitamins and herbal remedies are included in these combinations.
 Alcohol consumption and prescription drugs combined can produce side effects too.
 Sedatives, painkillers and alcohol may affect the central nervous system, leading to respiratory distress or failure, or even death.
 One can never be too careful when mixing substances.

 Treatment for Prescription Drug Addiction

 Rehab centres can help with prescription drug treatment.
 Inpatient treatment ensures that any medication given is closely monitored while the individual receives help.
 Treatments for prescription drugs are similar to treatments for illegal drugs that affect the same brain systems.
-So, buprenorphine is used to treat addiction to opioid pain medications, and behavioral therapies are most likely to be effective for stimulant or CNS depressant addiction—which do not have medications.
+So, buprenorphine is used to treat addiction to opioid pain medications, and behavioural therapies are most likely to be effective for stimulant or CNS depressant addiction—which do not have medications.
 The use of medications like buprenorphine is not simply replacing one drug addiction with another.
 It is used in maintenance treatment and is prescribed and administered under controlled conditions, weaning the patient off drug use.

 Follow-up care after the inpatient treatment is a huge help and should include individual and group therapy sessions, as well as a regular support group with other recovering drug addicts.